prajakta22s/Shopify/README.md

 This is a feature-rich e-commerce web application built using React and its ecosystem.
 The application includes functionalities for product listing, product detail view, cart management, user authentication, and order placement.

+## Demo

+You can view the live demo of the application [here](https://shopify-beige-theta.vercel.app/login).

 ## Table of Contents

 - [Features](#features)